romankuchin/ica0002-2025/05-dns-server/README.md

 ## Hints:

 Don't forget to restart service after config changes.
-Use Ansible "service" module for that.
+Use Ansible `service` module for that.

-Use "named-checkconf" to check syntax of your Bind9 configs.
-Use "named-checkzone" to check syntax of your zone files.
+Use `named-checkconf` command to check the syntax of your Bind9 configs.
+Use `named-checkzone` command to check the syntax of your zone files.

-Use online Jinja2 compiler to try your templates: https://j2live.ttl255.com/
+Use online Jinja2 compiler to try your templates: https://j2live.ttl255.com/.

 ## Expected result